Home 10 Band Equalizer Basic Equalizer CW I'der & Pulser PSK 31 Distortion Meter Sound Card Manager

 Make sure the computer case is well grounded to the stations ground.
 Do not use a small gauge wire, use a piece of coax braid, preferably 1/2" wide.
 Make it as short as practicable.

-You may try using some ferrite cores at the line out, line in on, and mic in on the computer.
-Wrap 8 to 10 turns using type 43 for HF work.
+You may also try using some ferrite cores at the line out, line in on, and Mic in on the computer and/or on the interface unit.
+Wrap 8 to 10 turns using type 43 material.

 1. I sometimes get reports that it seems that my last syllable of a word is being clipped when using the software for transmitting.